 While writing her doctoral thesis, Katie spent nine months at the Zoltan Kodaly Pedagogical Institute of Music, Hungary, studying the Kodaly approach to music education.
 Subsequently, she spent two years as a postdoctoral researcher with Gottfried Schlaug at Beth Israel Deaconess Medical Center and Harvard Medical School, learning fMRI techniques and collaborating on various neuroimaging studies of musical processing.

-Director, Institute for Music in Human and Social Development (IMHSD)
+Director, Music in Human and Social Development Research Group

 2012 Royal Socety of Edinburgh: Small Research Grant